archmage/ghostmind/README.md

 # Status

 ghostmind is early on in its development, and is not yet ready for public use.
-When it is ready, builds will be made available through this repo's Releases.
+When it is ready, builds will be made available through [this repo's releases](https://github.com/archmage/ghostmind/releases).

 # Discord